What Is a Good Savings Rate? How to Calculate It for FIRE

 Every dollar of income growth beyond your current spending becomes additional savings.
 This is more psychologically sustainable than cutting existing spending.

-High-leverage income actions: - Negotiate salary at current job (average gain: 10-15%) - Switch employers (average salary increase: 15-20% for equivalent roles) - Develop one high-value skill in your field - Add a part-time income stream in your professional expertise
+High-leverage income actions: - Prepare a market-based case for a raise or promotion - Compare total compensation and risk before changing employers - Develop one high-value skill in your field - Add a part-time income stream in your professional expertise

 Housing: The single largest lever.
 Downsizing, moving to a lower cost area, getting roommates, or house hacking can save $500-1,500/month — worth 8-25% in savings rate on a $6,000/month income.